Teacher Coaching and Leadership StyleSixth form students in grey blazers with house colour ties engaged in interactive leadership coaching session

 4. Goal Setting: Collaborate with teachers to set clear, achievable goals.
 Ensure that these goals align with their professional development needs and contribute to improved student outcomes.

-5. Provide Constructive Feedback: Offer regular, constructive feedback that is specific, actionable, and focused on growth.
+5. Provide Constructive Feedback: Offer regular, constructive feedback that is specific, actionable, and focussed on growth.
 Frame feedback in a positive manner, highlighting strengths and areas for improvement.

 6. Promote Collaboration: creates a culture of collaboration where teachers feel comfortable sharing ideas, experiences, and best practices.
 Encourage peer coaching and collaborative problem-solving.